Fitton Baseball Field - Holy Cross Crusaders

 Fans will enter the ballpark on the first base side of the field, at the top of the seating bowl.
 Concessions and merchandise stands flank the sides of the entrance, but unfortunately these are closed for Crusader baseball games.
 A building housing the bathrooms is located on the third base side of the ballpark.

-The seating bowl at Fitton field stretches from medium right field around to medium left field.
+The seating bowl at Fitton Field stretches from medium right field around to medium left field.
 The majority of the seating at Fitton Field is made up of individual stadium seats.
 There are a few sections of metal bleachers with backs down either foul line.
-With the small size of the typical Crusader crowd, getting around and lines are not an issue.
+There is plenty of standing room and accessible seating along the entirety of the top of the seating bowl.
+The field is visible from almost all points on the concourse.
+With the small size of the typical Crusader crowd, getting around is not an issue.
 For seats without a net obstructing your view, choose seats further down the lines.

 Return on Investment 5

 There is no charge for admission or parking at Crusader baseball games.
-With no on-site concessions, fans will not pay a single cent while at Fitton Field.
+With no on-site concessions, fans will not have to reach for their wallets once while at Fitton Field.

 Extras 2

 Holy Cross has an impressive baseball history, as they are the only northeastern school to ever win the College World Series, back in 1952.
 This accomplishment is immortalized in giant letters along the left field fence.
-NCAA Tournament appearances and conference championships are posted on the right field fence.
+The Crusaders’ 2017 Patriot League championship is commemorated on the right field wall.
+A giant poster commemorating Declan Cronin being named as the Miami Marlins’ Rookie of the Year in 2024 is hung on the façade of the building containing the restrooms.

-Ted Williams hit his first home run as a member of the Red Sox at Fitton Field during an exhibition game in 1939.
-The first inning grand slam plated Hall of Famers Jimmy Foxx, Joe Cronin and Bobby Doerr ahead of him.
+Ted Williams hit his first home run as a member of the Red Sox at Fitton Field during an exhibition game.

 Ted Williams at Fitton Field, 1939.
 Photo courtesy of Worcester Telegram & Gazette.